-- 1 To confirm diagnosis following full assessment. - 2 To undertake - a complete history including medication history - A review of physical health including height, weight measurement and exercise syncope or undue breathlessness - a physical examination for the presence of heart disease, including an ECG if necessary. - an assessment of baseline cardiovascular status, including blood pressure and heart rate before prescribing and get specialist cardiac advice if appropriate - An assessment of any history of psychiatric disorders - 3 Carry out a general paediatric social and risk assessment for substance misuse.
-If an additional mental health disorder is apparent during the clinical review, then to refer to your local Children and Adolescent Mental Health Services (CAMHS). - 3 To provide the patient and/or parent with information about the medication. - To prescribe the medication until the dosage is stabilised.
-This will include as a minimum at least one month's supply of medication (3 months for Guanfacine).
+- 1 To confirm diagnosis following full assessment. - 2 To undertake - a complete history including medication history - A review of physical health including height and weight measurement - a physical examination for the presence of heart disease, including an ECG if necessary. - an assessment of baseline cardiovascular status, including blood pressure and heart rate before prescribing and get specialist cardiac advice if appropriate - 3 Carry out a general paediatric social and risk assessment for substance misuse.
+If an additional mental health disorder is apparent during the clinical review then to refer to Children and Adolescent Mental Health Services (CAMHS). - 3 To provide the patient and/or parent with information about the medication. - 4 To prescribe the medication until the dosage is stabilised.
+This will include as a minimum at least one month's supply of medication.
 The specialist will continue to prescribe medication for children less than 6 years of age.
-When the child reaches 6 years of age the GP can be asked to participate in shared care. - To look out for signs of diversion (transfer of the medicine from the individual for whom it was prescribed to one for whom it is not prescribed), misuse and abuse of methylphenidate, lisdexamfetamine or dexamfetamine. - 6 To advise and support parents and teachers. - 7 To review the patient and monitor the following on a six-monthly basis and communicate these results to the GP: - Height, weight and appetite, recorded on a growth chart. - Blood pressure and pulse, recorded on a centile chart (also following dose adjustments) - To refer patients who develop symptoms such as palpitations, exertional chest pain, unexplained syncope, dyspnoea, or other symptoms suggestive of heart disease for prompt cardiac evaluation. - The development of new or worsening of pre-existing, psychiatric symptoms (also following dose adjustments and at every visit) - 3 To notify GP of patient's failure to attend appointments and give advice on stopping the medication. - 9 To liaise with the child's school as appropriate. - 10 To take responsibility for either stopping the drug, referring to adult services or agreeing aftercare when the patient reaches 18 years of age - 11 All test results should be notified to the patient's GP.
+When the child reaches 6 years of age the GP can be asked to participate in shared care. - To look out for signs of diversion (transfer of the medicine from the individual for whom it was prescribed to one for whom it is not prescribed), misuse and abuse of methylphenidate, lisdexamfetamine or dexamfetamine. - 6 To advise and support parents and teachers. - 7 To review the patient and monitor the following on a six monthly basis and communicate these results to the GP: - Height, weight and appetite, recorded on a growth chart. - Blood pressure and pulse, recorded on a centile chart (also following dose adjustments) - To refer patients who develop symptoms such as palpitations, exertional chest pain, unexplained syncope, dyspnoea, or other symptoms suggestive of heart disease for prompt cardiac evaluation. - The development of new or worsening of pre-existing, psychiatric symptoms (also following dose adjustments and at every visit) - 8 To notify GP of patient's failure to attend appointments and give advice on stopping the medication. - 9 To liaise with the child's school as appropriate. - 10 To take responsibility for either stopping the drug, referring to adult services or agreeing aftercare when the patient reaches 18 years of age - 11 All test results should be notified to the patient's GP.